NLnetLabs/rpki-doc/source/rpki/implementation-models.rst

 ..
 [4] Requires a `ROA Request Key Pair <https://www.arin.net/resources/manage/rpki/hosted/#roarequestkeypair>`_.
 ..
 [5] Explicit opt-in feature.
 ..
 [6] Only possible to create ROAs; no list, update or delete.
-..
-[7] `Nonrepudiation <https://www.arin.net/resources/manage/rpki/faq/#why-must-i-create-a-key-pair-to-use-rpki>`_ refers to the inability for a party to dispute or deny having performed an action.

 A final differentiator is the publication interval of each RIR repository.
 Please keep in mind that once a ROA is created by a user in one of the hosted systems, it can take between several minutes up to `multiple hours <https://www.arin.net/resources/manage/rpki/faq/#how-often-does-arin-update-the-repository>`_ before the object is published and available for download, depending on the RIR system you use.